nozomiyamada/thai_romanization/README.md

 developing Seq2Seq model that can romanize Thai person name

-mainly focusing **End-to-End Model**, namely it does not need other data and linguistic information except for input/output data
+mainly focusing **End-to-End Model** that does not need other data and linguistic information except for input/output data

 ## Data